wilsonvetdev/random-practice/javascript-practice/jsCS.md

 #### Array
-quick with gets, but deletes and inserts(in the middle) could be expensive
+quick with gets, but deletes and inserts(in the middle) could be expensive organizes items sequentially in memory

 #### Linked List
 Head Node, Tail Node,
 Expensive Gets/Search(O(n)) - we are given Head Node and have to loop until we find a given node for getting data.
 Deletes are O(1) after getting the node.

+Could be singly-linked or doubly-linked list(just one extra pointer to point to previous node )

 #### Graph
 Elements inside a graph are nodes - may or may not be related to each other.